History Of Gin And Tonic That Kept British Empire Healthy

 The venerable “G and T” is much beloved amongst drinkers young and old, despite critics’ claim that its taste resembles pine needles.
 Leave the tree chewing naysayers to themselves and pour another.
-The gin and tonic has, in its two hundred years of existence, never been out of style.
+The gin and tonic drink has, in its two hundred years of existence, never been out of style.

-Winston Churchill even once declared, “The gin and tonic has saved more Englishmen’s lives, and minds, than all the doctors in the Empire.”
+Winston Churchill even once declared, “The gin and tonic drink has saved more Englishmen’s lives, and minds, than all the doctors in the Empire.”
 This might seem preposterous, or even a good jest, but would Churchill lie to you?
 It all began in an exotic, far off land.

 The fever has a history of ravaging scores of Europeans, but in the 17th century the Spanish discovered that indigenous peoples in present-day Peru used a bark to treat various fevers.
-A bark stolen off the cinchona tree became a favored treatment for malaria in Europe.
+A stolen cinchona bark became a favored treatment for malaria in Europe.
 It was soon learned that it not only treated malaria, it worked preventatively.

 The active ingredient within the bark, quinine, became a powerful weapon for the British Empire, as it allowed its soldiers to rule in distant lands.
 However, there was one problem.
 Quinine powder was intensely bitter and hard to swallow.
 Naturally, the Brits diluted it in sugar water and “tonic water” in its earliest form was born.

 Not long after the widespread popularity of quinine Schweppes introduced in 1870 the “Indian Quinine Tonic”, targeting the growing population of Brits overseas who were encouraged to take a daily dose of quinine.
 Eventually tonic found its way back to the motherland as a healthy beverage.